Why It Matters

 What Happened

-The commission had voted in March to rescind its original immigration resolution — which directed the Helena Police Department to avoid assisting federal immigration enforcement, withhold information about individuals’ immigration status, and prohibit federal officers from wearing masks during operations in the city.
-Commissioners also voted at that time to revise the resolution and invite input from the attorney general’s office.
+The commission voted in March to rescind an earlier resolution that directed the Helena Police Department to avoid assisting federal immigration enforcement and to not disclose individuals’ immigration status.
+Lawmakers also voted to revise the policy and seek input from the attorney general.

 By the Numbers